Recharge dbt Package

 Package Maintenance

-The Fivetran team maintaining this package maintains only the latest version of the package.
-We highly recommend that you consistently use the latest version of the package and refer to the CHANGELOG and release notes for more information about changes.
+The Fivetran team maintaining this package only maintains the latest version of the package.
+We highly recommend you stay consistent with the latest version of the package and refer to the CHANGELOG and release notes for more information on changes across versions.

 Contributions